ericwq/gskills/parameters.md

 * ```st.HandleStreams()``` will read the frame from the wire continuesly
 * ```s.handleStream()``` also need to read the request parameter.

-Now you has the same problem as I had: How the two goroutine communicate with each other?
+Now you has the same problem as I had: How does the two goroutine communicate with each other?

 ```go
 func (s *Server) serveStreams(st transport.ServerTransport) {